-Figure 4 ASW Front End interactions with the Back End of an application (AWS Compare Documentation).
+Figure 9.4: ASW Front End interactions with the Back End of an application (AWS Compare Documentation).

 Amazon API Gateway

-In the dynamic landscape of web and mobile development, efficient management, and deployment of APIs (Application Programming Interfaces) play a crucial role.
+In the dynamic landscape of web and mobile development, efficient management, and deployment of Application Programming Interfaces (APIs) play a crucial role.
 Amazon API Gateway, a fully managed service, takes center stage in this context, providing developers with tools to create, publish, and secure APIs.
 This section explores the intricacies of Amazon API Gateway, its features, and its significance in modern application development.

 Amazon API Gateway Overview